jncfa/live-ubuntu-from-docker/README.md

-# Build your own Ubuntu image with Docker
+# Build your own Ubuntu Live Image with Docker

 This is a example dockerfile that contains a multi-stage Buildkit build for a Ubuntu flavored image, supporting both arm64 and amd64 architectures.